 Now, having a niche is not essential to improving your SEO.
 We work with many group and solo practices that offer a wide range of services.
 In fact, our founder’s group practice specializes in a fairly wide range of therapy services.
 However, it will take more time and effort to have consistently high rankings for a wider range of services.
 So we suggest that you take this into consideration when beginning your SEO journey.

 Create a Private Practice Website with your Ideal Client in Mind

-The primary goal of SEO is to allow more clients to find your website in search results by improving your online rankings.
+The primary goal of SEO marketing for therapists is to allow more clients to find your website in search results by improving your online rankings.
 And once clients click on your website, you want them to reach out if they are indeed your ideal client.
 This is why it’s so important that your website speaks to your ideal client.

 There are many things to keep in mind when creating (or editing) your website to speak to your ideal client.
 The content on your service pages, the blogs you’re posting, the photos you use, and your overall web design are all ways you can tailor your website to your ideal client.
 This is one of the reasons that writing quality content is so important!
 And, why we recommend writing your content in a similar way that you speak to your clients.
 On that note, let’s talk about how you can write content that’s really relevant to your ideal client.

 Write Quality Blog Posts

 Blogging is a really great SEO tool since it allows you to display your expertise on a certain topic, while also building in keywords and location indicators naturally into the content on your website.
 However, blogs are not just for SEO!
 Blogging allows you to answer common questions clients have, discuss issues that are relevant to them, and give prospective clients a glimpse into what it may be like to work with you as a therapist.
 For example, if you specialize in anxiety therapy then you may write blog posts on navigating social anxiety, what to expect from anxiety therapy or your favorite tips for coping with panic attacks.